-Treatment Committees are formed to coordinate the work of individual A.A. members and groups who are interested in carrying our message of recovery to alcoholics in treatment and outpatient settings, and to set up means of “bridging the gap” from the facility to an A.A. group in the individual’s community.
+Treatment Committees are formed to coordinate the work of AA members and groups who are interested in carrying our message of recovery to alcoholics in treatment and outpatient settings and to set up means of “bridging the gap” from the facility to an AA group in the individual’s community.

 What Does the Treatment and Accessibilities Committee Do?

 - Helps coordinate with Districts and facility administration to bring AA meetings into facilities within Area 27.

 - Encourages group participation in district and area treatment committees.

 - Works closely with Central Offices and Intergroups in Area 27 to support Bridging the Gap (BTG)

 - Arranges the purchase and distribution of literature for groups and meetings in facilities.

 - Volunteer to take a meeting into a facility (Weekly, Monthly, Bi-Monthly)